 With 123DivorceMe you complete ALL the required North Dakota specific forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
-In less than 1 hour you can have your completed divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
-Instantly print your completed paperwork from your own computer, sign, and file for divorce today.
+In less than 1 hour you can have your completed North Dakota divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
+Instantly print your completed divorce paperwork online from your own computer, sign, and file for divorce today.

 Residency Requirements: 6 Months

 Where to File: County in which the Defendant resides if he she lives in the state, otherwise in the county in which the Plaintiff resides